Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Experimental Apparatus

 \subsection{Implementation}

-All algorithms, \ie the algorithms of Schätzle \etal and Kaushik \etal implemented as single-purpose algorithms and implemented using the \BRS algorithm, are implemented in Scala upon the Apache Spark Framework.
-This API offers flexible support for parallel computation and message passing.
-For the sequential native Kaushik algorithm (\Cref{alg:kaushik-alg}), the Apache Spark API was used to implement the graph data structure, the partition data structures, and to parse and initialize these data structures.

-\extended{ The stabilization routine of the native Kaushik algorithm (lines \ref{algo:stabilizie-routine-start}--\ref{algo:stabilizie-routine-end}) is implemented sequentially and has limited scope for parallelization.
-The first inner loop (\autoref{algo:mid-loop-kaushik}) has the following problem: In each iteration of the second inner loop at \autoref{algo:inner-loop-kaushik}, there is a chance that new blocks are added to the current partition~$P_i$.
-This leads to two new blocks which must be checked for instability with respect to all the other block-copies in the copy partition. }

-For our experiments, we use an Ubuntu 20 system with 32~cores and $2\,\mathrm{TB}$ RAM, with exclusive access to avoid interference from other processes.
-The Apache Spark contexts were given the full resources, \ie 32 cores and $1.94\,\mathrm{TB}$ heap space.
+\todo{Response to Reviewer \#1 with some more details about the message passing.
+See also comment above.} All algorithms, \ie the native algorithms of Schätzle \etal and Kaushik \etal and their generic \BRS-variants are implemented using the same underlying framework and paralellization approach, \ie are implemented in Scala upon the Apache Spark Framework.
+This API offers flexible support for parallel computation and message passing, which enables implementation of Map-Reduce and Signal-Collect routines. \extended{For the sequential native Kaushik algorithm (Algorithm~\ref{alg:kaushik-alg}), the Apache Spark API was used to implement the graph data structure, the partition data structures, and to parse and initialize these data structures.
+The stabilization routine of the native Kaushik algorithm (lines \ref{algo:stabilizie-routine-start}--\ref{algo:stabilizie-routine-end}) is implemented sequentially and has limited scope for parallelization.
+The first inner loop (line~\ref{algo:mid-loop-kaushik}) has the following problem: In each iteration of the second inner loop at line~\ref{algo:inner-loop-kaushik}, there is a chance that new blocks are added to the current partition~$P_i$.
+This leads to two new blocks which must be checked for instability with respect to all the other block-copies in the copy partition.} \shortorextended{We}{For our experiments, we} use an Ubuntu 20 system with 32~cores and $2\,\mathrm{TB}$ RAM\extended{, with exclusive access to avoid interference from other processes}.
+The Apache Spark contexts were given the full resources\extended{, \ie 32 cores and $1.94\,\mathrm{TB}$ heap space}.
 Time and memory measurements were taken using the Apache Spark Monitoring API.